andyhorn/simple_routes/README.md

 }
 ```

-Override the `path` property with the route's path segment.

-If your route is not a child of another route (more on this below), the path will automatically be prefixed with a leading slash, when appropriate.
+No need to add the leading slash for a root-level route; if your route is not a child route (more on this below), the leading slash will automatically be added when necessary.

 <a id="data-routes"></a>

 #### Route parameters and DataRoutes

-For routes that require parameters, extend the `DataRoute` class.
+For routes that require parameters, extend `DataRoute` instead.
+This will allow you to define a data class that will be used to pass data to your route.

+For example, let's create a class that we want passed between routes using GoRouter's "extra" property.

 ```dart
 // Some class or object that you want to pass with your route.